KittyGiraudel/site/_posts/2015-08-19-learning-regular-expressions-the-practical-way.md

   <figcaption>You can play with this regular expression on <a href="https://www.regexr.com/3bk5q" target="_blank" rel="noopener noreferrer">Regexr</a></figcaption>
 </figure>

 Oops, `\w+` is actually not quite right!
-For starters, we do not want the attribute name to start with a number, and we don't want to allow underscores either, only hyphens.
+For starters, we do not want the attribute name to start with a number, and we don’t want to allow underscores either, only hyphens.
 Along the same lines, uppercase letters are not actually allowed, so instead of `\w+` we should check for: `[a-z][a-z0-9-]*`.
 This means a mandatory latin letter that can be (but not necessarily) followed by any number of latin letters, numbers or hyphens.
 This is what the star (`*`) implies: from 0 to infinity.
 Our regex is now:

 ```regex
 \[[a-z][a-z0-9-]*]